aghoshpro/OntoRaster/README.md

 ## 3. Datasets

 ### 3.1 Relational Data (including Vector Data)
-* In this demo we selected all municipalities of Sweden, Bavaria (Germany), and South Tyrol (Italy) (total approx. 500 unique regions with different geometries and other attributes) downloaded from [GADM data](https://gadm.org/download_country.html) (v4.1) which consists a large number of vector data of every country around the world.
+* In this demo we used municipalities of Sweden, Bavaria (Germany), and South Tyrol (Italy) as our vector data with a total approx. 500 unique regions with different geometries and other attributes downloaded from [GADM data](https://gadm.org/download_country.html).

-* Ideally any vector region as per the user's requirement will work
+* Ideally any user-specific vector data for any region of interest will work

 ### 3.2 Raster Data
 * Stored in array DBMS [RasDaMan](https://doc.rasdaman.org/index.html) ("Raster Data Manager")